timebigot/dotfiles/README.md

 # vim
 My VIM Config

-This is a repo for all of my vim configs
+This is a repo for all of my vim configs.
+Nothing here as of yet...